nest/nest-simulator/doc/topology/Topology_UserManual.rst

    targets of the center neuron (marked by large light-red circle).
-The large red circle is the mask, the dashed green lines mark :math:`\sigma`, :math:`2\sigma` and :math:`3\sigma` of the Gaussian kernel.
+The large red circle is the mask, the dashed green lines mark :math:`\sigma`, :math:`2\sigma` and :math:`3\sigma` of the Gaussian probability distribution.

 The following code shows a practical example: A :math:`21\times21` network which connects to itself with divergent Gaussian connections.
 The resulting graphics is shown in :numref:`fig_vislayer`.
-All elements and the targets of the center neuron are shown, as well as mask and kernel.
+All elements and the targets of the center neuron are shown, as well as mask and connection probability.

 .. literalinclude:: user_manual_scripts/layers.py
     :start-after: #{ vislayer #}